epirus-io/epirus.github.io/docs/quickstart.md

 - Ethereum wallet or private key
 - Ethereum node endpoint

+### Required properties

-The following configuration properties can be used for Java or Kotlin projects:
+The below configuration properties can be used for Java or Kotlin projects:

 - `NODE_URL`
   Ethereum node URL